-Data on 79,591 children with anomalies and 2,021,772 reference children were available for analysis (Table 1) from 7 registries [11].
-In all registries a higher proportion of children were admitted during their first year of life than during the following four years, with children with anomalies being much more likely to be admitted.
+Data on 79591 children with anomalies and 2021772 reference children were available for analysis (table 1) from seven registries.
+In all registries, a higher proportion of children were admitted during their first year of life than during the following 4 years, with children with anomalies being much more likely to be admitted.

-Table 2 and Figure 1 show the percentage of children with congenital anomalies and their percentage share of hospital stays and surgeries.
+Table 2 and figure 1 show the percentage of children with congenital anomalies and their percentage share of hospital stays and surgeries.
 The live birth prevalence of children with congenital anomalies varied according to registry with Finland having the highest prevalence (4.0%).
-The high prevalence in Finland has been partly explained by inclusion of more minor heart anomalies in the Finnish registry [11].
-During the first year of life in the seven regions, a median of 2.4% (IQR:2.3, 3.2) of children with a congenital anomaly accounted for around 18% (14, 24) of days in hospital and 63% (62, 76) of surgeries.
-During the first ten years of life the percentages were 17% (15, 20) of days in hospital and 20% (19, 22) of surgeries.
-The percentage share of surgeries fell as the children grew older, whilst the percentage share of days in hospital only decreased after age 5 years.
+The high prevalence in Finland has been partly explained by inclusion of more minor heart anomalies in the Finnish registry.
+During the first year of life in the seven regions, a median of 2.4% (IQR: 2.3, 3.2) of children with a congenital anomaly accounted for around 18% (14, 24) of days in hospital and 63% (62, 76) of surgeries.
+During the first 10 years of life, the percentages were 17% (15, 20) of days in hospital and 20% (19, 22) of surgeries.
+The percentage share of surgeries fell as the children grew older, while the percentage share of days in hospital only decreased after age 5 years.

-Table 2 shows that around 1/3 of children with a congenital anomaly had a CHD and that 40% of surgeries under age 1 year and 8% of all surgeries under age 10 years were performed in these children.
+Table 2 shows that around one-third of children with a congenital anomaly had a CHD and that 40% of surgeries under age 1 year and 8% of all surgeries under age 10 years were performed in these children.
 The proportions of days in hospital reduced considerably after the first year of life but remained raised up to the age of 9 years.

-Table 3 shows that children with congenital anomalies spent around 9 times longer in hospital during their first year of life than reference children.
-On average, reference children spent almost 2 days in hospital in their first year (row 1 of table 3), therefore children with anomalies were likely to spend around 18 days in hospital (9x2).
-Children with congenital anomalies spent around 5 times longer in hospital than reference children from ages 5 to 9 years (0.5 days per year compared with 0.1 day per year).
-Children with gastro-intestinal anomalies were in hospital the longest; children with atresia or stenosis of other parts of small intestine being in hospital over 40 times longer in their first year of life, and 20 times longer in ages 1-4 years.
+Table 3 shows that children with congenital anomalies spent around nine times longer in hospital during their first year of life than reference children.
+On average, reference children spent almost 2 days in hospital in their first year (row 1 of table 3); therefore, children with anomalies were likely to spend around 18 days in hospital ( $9 \times 2$ ).
+Children with congenital anomalies spent around five times longer in hospital than reference children from ages 5-9 years (0.5 days per year compared with 0.1 day per year).
+Children with gastrointestinal anomalies were in hospital the longest; children with atresia or stenosis of other parts of small intestine being in hospital over 40 times longer in their first year of life and 20 times longer in ages 1-4 years.
 Children with abdominal wall defects such as gastroschisis had extremely long stays only in their first year of life.
 Children with Down syndrome and CHD spent longer in hospital than children with only Down syndrome.

-We observed no significant trends of the relative lengths of stay for three different birth cohorts (1995-2004,2005-2009 and 2010-2014 (data not shown).
+We observed no significant trends of the relative lengths of stay for three different birth cohorts (1995-2004, 2005-2009 and 2010-2014 (data not shown).